rn2023/lumaa-spring-2025-ai-ml/README.md

 ### Dataset:

 The dataset used in this implementation is from Kaggle called IMDB Movies Dataset.
 Here is the link to the original data source: https://www.kaggle.com/datasets/harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows.
 The CSV file for this is loaded into the Github repository, so I can be downloaded from there.
 Once downloaded locally, it can be run in the Jupyter Notebook given that it is in the same folder.
-This data contains the top rated movies on IMDB and it is 1000 rows long; however, the code randomyl selects 500 to stay within the guidelines of the project.
+This data contains the top rated movies on IMDB and it is 1000 rows long; however, the code randomly selects 500 to stay within the guidelines of the project.

 ### Setup: